jmassey-17/CppND-Capstone-Snake-Game-1/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Snake Game

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 <img src="snake_game.gif"/>

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.

-In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+In this project, I used what I learnt in the C++ Nanodegree to extend the Snake game.

+## New Features
+* Obstacles:
+  * Obstacles are now part of the game and are added to the board every time the snake eats food.
+* Game modes:
+	The game comes with 4 possible modee, which are selected in the console before the game initializes.
+The modes are:
+  * 1: Classic Snake
+  * 2: Snake With Static Obstacles
+  * 3: Snake with randomly moving obstacles
+  * 4: Snake with Obstacles that chase the head of the snake round the board.

 ## Dependencies for Running Locally
 * cmake >= 3.7